 All your answers will be anonymous, and we won’t ask for information that could individually identify you or your organisation.
 The data will be used for Rachael’s research project.
 Reporting trends in the data or themes from any open ended questions.
 On request your data can be removed at any time; even after the workshop.

-If you decide you’d like to take part you’ll be sent:
+If you decide you’d like to take part you’ll be sent a link with

 - a joining letter